Robust Fine-Tuning of Deep Neural Networks with Hessian-based Generalization Guarantees: Conclusion

 \section{Conclusion}

 This work approached generalization for fine-tuning deep networks using a PAC-Bayesian analysis.
-The analysis shows that besides distance from initialization, Hessians play a crucial role in measuring generalization.
+The analysis shows that besides distance from initialization, Hessian plays a crucial role in measuring generalization.
 Our theoretical contribution involves Hessian distance-based generalization bounds for various fine-tuning methods on deep networks.
 We empirically show that the Hessian distance measure accurately correlates with the generalization error of fine-tuning in practice.
 Although we state our results for fine-tuned models, it is worth mentioning that the same statement holds in the supervised learning setting.
 In this case, the distance vector $v_i$ in statement \eqref{eq_main} corresponds to the difference between the random initialization of the network and the final trained weight matrix.
 Besides, our theoretical result suggests a principled algorithm for fine-tuning with noisy labels.
-Experiments demonstrate the robustness of our algorithm under both synthetic and real-world label noise.
+Experiments demonstrate its robustness under synthetic and real-world label noise.

 We describe two questions for future work.
-First, our result requires the activation mappings of the neural network to be twice-differentiable: While this is a fairly technical issue, it would be interesting to extend our result to differentiable activation functions.
-For example, in the practical use of ReLU activations, it is conceivable that non-differentiable points rarely occur.
-One way is to use smoothed analysis to argue that such non-differentiable points occur with negligible probability.
-Second, it would be interesting to apply Hessians to understand generalization in other black-box models.
+First, our result requires the activation mappings of the neural network to be twice-differentiable.
+It would be interesting to extend our result to non-smooth activation functions such as ReLU networks (with a loss function such as the cross-entropy loss).
+For example, in the practical usage of ReLU activation, it is conceivable that non-differentiable states rarely occur.
+One way is to use smoothed analysis and argue that such non-differentiable states occur with negligible probability.
+Second, it would be interesting to apply Hessian to understand generalization in other black-box models.
+In a follow-up paper, we apply our techniques to improve the state-of-the-art generalization bounds for graph neural networks \cite{ju2023generalization}.
 More broadly, we hope our work inspires further study on the interplay between second-order gradients and generalization.